chimalsky/DIS-2019-Website/content/sponsor.md

 - Organization logo in the printed programs, signage at both conferences, and both conference websites.
 - We will acknowledge your organization’s contribution and offer thanks at the opening and closing sessions for both conferences.
 - Job descriptions provided to attendees.
-- Third priority for a demo booth.
+- First priority for a demo booth.
-- Third priority for naming conference events (e.g., reception, banquet, lunch and coffee breaks).
+- First priority for naming conference events (e.g., reception, banquet, lunch and coffee breaks).
 - Inclusion of giveaways (e.g., company flyers and/or novelties) in the conference bag.

 </br>